 - 4 cups spinach

-- kimchi (Korean pickled cabbage) to pass at table.
+- kimchi (Korean fermented cabbage) to pass at table.
 I used a prepared version.

 - 2 or more cups cooked rice for serving

-- Begin cooking some rice for serving as you prepare the ingredients.
+- Make the rice: Begin cooking some rice for serving as you prepare the ingredients.

 - Make the marinade: combine the garlic, scallions, soy sauce, sugar and black pepper in a bowl.
 Add the steak slices and combine well.
 Set aside to briefly marinade for at least 10 minutes.

-- Heat 1 tablespoon of oil in a wok or a large skillet on high heat.
-Oil is hot, add the carrots and stir-fry for about 2 minutes, stirring often.
+- Stir-fry carrots: Heat 1 tablespoon of oil in a wok or a large skillet on high heat.
+When the oil is hot, add the carrots and stir-fry for about 2 minutes, stirring often.
 Remove the carrots to a serving bowl.

-- Drain any excess liquid from cooking the spinach, and wipe the wok a bit with a paper towel.
+- Stir-fry the steak: Drain any excess liquid from cooking the spinach, and wipe the wok a bit with a paper towel.
 Add the remaining oil on high heat, and add the steak.
 Stir-fry for about 3 minutes, stirring frequently.
 The steak is done when the outside of the meat is brown, and the inside is cooked to your liking.
-Definitely recommend serving this dish with the meat medium rare.
+We definitely recommend serving this dish with the meat medium rare.